hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam34.md

 ## Merch

-Here is our 2022 merch selection:
+Here is our swag selection:

 <img class="ui centered fluid image" src="/images/logo/HSJ_LogoSet.png">

 I'm thinking a merch table at the Dec 9 gig.
-We can take pre-orders using the HSJ mailing list!

-Anyone have a line on local t-shirt vendors?
-We can get the stickers and bumper stickers online pretty cheaply.
+I have sent an email to the HSJ mailing list and am collecting replies.